Funerary complex of Sultan Barquq: Construction

-The construction of Barquq's madrasa and funerary complex began in December 1384 (Rajab 786 in the Islamic calendar) and finished, according to the inscription on its facade, in April 1386 (Rabi' I 788).
+Construction of Barquq's madrasa and funerary complex began in December 1384 (Rajab 786 in the Islamic calendar) and was finished, according to the inscription on its facade, in April 1386 (Rabi' I 788).
 Since the site was in the busy heart of Cairo, some existing structures, including a khan or caravanserai, had to be demolished before construction.
 Although Mamluk monuments were often built with the help of forced labour (with either prisoners of war or by corvée), Barquq's construction was reported to have used only paid workers.

 Barquq appointed his emir Jarkas al-Khalili as supervisor of the works, while the architect or master builder (titled as mu'allim in Arabic) was Ahmad al-Tuluni.
-Ahmad al-Tuluni, from a family of carpenters and stone-cutters, is notable as one of the few master builders of this period to reach great success and recognition, with Barquq marrying two of his female relatives.
+Ahmad al-Tuluni, from a family of carpenters and stone-cutters, was notable as one of the few master builders of this period to reach great success and recognition, with Barquq marrying two of his female relatives.
 He had enough means to eventually build a mausoleum for himself in Cairo's Southern Cemetery.
-Jarkas al-Khalili, the sultan's master of the stables, is also notable for building the original Khan al-Khalili, which gave its name to the famous bazaar still there today in Cairo.
+Jarkas al-Khalili, the sultan's master of the stables, was also notable for building the original Khan al-Khalili, which gave its name to the famous bazaar still there today in Cairo.